iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 }
 ```

-The `Account.sendAmount()` function returns a `transaction` with it's id.
+The `account.sendAmount()` function returns a `transaction` with it's id.
 The `blockId` can be used later for checking a confirmation status.
 You can obtain individual transactions related to the given account using the `account.listTransactions()` function.

 :::note  Dust Protection